About the Institute

 Artificial intelligence is increasingly embedded in healthcare delivery, clinical decision support, operational workflows, and patient-facing systems.
 Unlike many other domains, failures in healthcare AI can result in direct patient harm, clinician liability, and systemic loss of trust.

-The Institute for Responsible Healthcare AI (IRHAI) is established to address this reality by focusing on governance, accountability, and assessment of AI systems used in healthcare — with the patient as the immutable center of concern.
+The Institute for Responsible Healthcare AI (IRHAI) focuses on governance, accountability, and assessment of AI systems used in healthcare — with the patient as the immutable center of concern.

 2. Purpose